Evaluating and using Information

-Producing good quality academic writing is something that most people have to learn: critiquing the work of others, constructing a coherent and plausible argument and writing well are specific skills that are dealt with by our colleagues in the Learning Development Team.
+Producing good quality academic writing is something that most people have to learn: critiquing the work of others, constructing a coherent and plausible argument and writing well are specific skills that are supported by our colleagues in the Academic Skills Team.

 It is important that the coursework you produce reflects Queen Mary's core values: the scholarship of our staff and students is fundamentally underpinned by integrity and honesty.
 Plagiarism is a word that you may have heard of and feel scared by: understanding plagiarism will help you overcome these fears.

 Fully understanding what is - and what is not - plagiarism takes time.
 So let's get going...

 How did you do?
 Move on to the next page to learn much more about plagiarism and how to avoid it.